Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Discussion

 \subsection{Considerations for Future Work}

 From our work discovering and performing multiwavelength observations of LFBOTs, we have identified areas to improve on for future analysis, summarized below.

-{\em Observations} -- The optical light curve plateau of AT2024aehp motivates long-term ($>10\,$d) optical monitoring of LFBOTs.
-As shown in Figure~\ref{fig:optical}, this extended follow-up was not present in our sample's early LFBOTs, which limits our ability to constrain the presence of a similar plateau.
-We should also aim to detect an AT2024aehp-like late radio brightening at $ t_{\text{rest}}\sim120\,$d.
-This requires an epoch of radio observations around 10 GHz at this time, even if we expect any early radio emission to have already faded.
+{\em Observations} -- It is unclear how prevalent optical plateaus and late-time radio rebrightenings (as was seen in AT2024aehp) are in LFBOTs.
+The optical light curve plateau of AT2024aehp motivates long-term ($>10\,$d) optical monitoring of LFBOTs.
+As shown in Figure~\ref{fig:optical}, this extended follow-up was not present in our sample's early LFBOTs AT2022abfc, AT2023fhn, and AT2023hkw, which limits our ability to constrain the presence of a similar plateau.
+In addition, late-time radio follow-up observations should be obtained to search for rebrightenings on timescales of hundreds of days.

 Another gap in our follow-up observations is the lack of X-ray detections for most of these LFBOTs. \swift\ observations were not sensitive enough to rule out levels of X-ray emission that have already been detected in previous LFBOTs such as CSS161010 \citep{coppejans2020} and AT2018cow \citep{perley2019}.
 Going forward, deeper {\em Chandra} observations should be obtained for each object, as was done in, e.g., AT2023fhn \citep{chrimes2024}.
+X-ray detections will let us verify that the X-ray emission is in excess of the extrapolated synchtrotron SED, confirming that it originates from a different source, like in previous LFBOTs \citep[e.g.][]{margutti, bright2022}.
+This also allows us to track the ratio of X-ray to UV/optical flux over time.
+Under the proposed scenario that the UV/optical flux is reprocessed high-energy radiation \citep{margutti, lebaron2025}, this would enable us to track the optical depth of the ejecta's reprocessing layer.
+Finally, as the X-ray flux is thought to originate from a central object \citep{ho2019, metzger2022, nayana2025}, it is one of the few probes of the regions closest to the transient's center.

 {\em Modeling} -- The models we use in this paper's analysis could be improved upon or have assumptions that could be relaxed to explore a wider range of parameter space.